 What action do you want them to take?

-When you begin planning your messages, you should always have an end goal in mind.
+When you begin planning your sermons, you should always have an end goal in mind.
 It’s important to be clear on what that is on the front end, because this will help narrow down how you develop the rest of your sermon as you ensure everything should always point back to the end goal.

 In figuring out what this is, we need to ask ourselves two questions:

-By asking these questions it prepares you to connect with the listener’s mind and emotions, and helps them to apply the message so that you can actually achieve the purpose you set out for in your sermon.
+By asking these questions it prepares you to connect with the listener’s mind and emotions, and helps them to apply the sermon so that you can actually achieve the purpose you set out for in your sermon.

 It’s important that your end goal references your sticky statement and the results you want your members to walk away with.